 Computed Tomography Scan

-What do I need to know about a computed tomography scan?
+What do I need to know about a computed tomography (CT) scan?

-A computed tomography (CT) scan uses x-rays to take pictures of your blood vessels, tissues, bones, or organs.
+A CT scan uses x-rays to take pictures of your blood vessels, tissues, bones, or organs.
 It is also called a computerized axial tomography (CAT) scan.

 How do I prepare for a CT scan?

-Your healthcare provider will tell you what medicines to take or not take on the day of your CT scan.
-He may tell you not to eat or drink anything for 2 to 4 hours before your CT scan.
-Tell your healthcare provider if you think you are pregnant.
+Your healthcare provider will tell you which medicines to take or not take on the day of your CT scan.
+He or she may tell you not to eat or drink anything for 2 to 4 hours before your CT scan.
+Tell your provider if you know or think you are pregnant.

 What will happen during a CT scan?

 Your healthcare provider will ask you to lie on your back on a table.
-He may give you medicine to help you feel calm and relaxed.
-He may inject into an IV or ask you to swallow contrast dye to help a body part show up better.
+He or she may give you medicine to help you feel calm and relaxed.
+Contrast liquid may be used to help a body part show up better.
 The table will be moved into an open space in the middle of the machine.
 You will need to lie still during the CT scan.

 What are the risks of a CT scan?

-The contrast dye used may cause an allergic reaction.
-You may get a rash, itching, or trouble breathing.
+The contrast liquid may cause an allergic reaction.
+You may have a rash, itching, or trouble breathing.
 If you are pregnant, a CT scan may be harmful to your unborn baby.
-Contrast dye may cause kidney problems and result in kidney failure.
+Contrast liquid may cause kidney problems that lead to kidney failure.
 The radiation from a CT scan may increase your risk for cancer.